 Although plugging your car in overnight is more convenient than stopping for gas, if plug-in hybrid vehicles become a mainstream fixture in the automotive world, then recharging stations would need to be added to gas stations, homes and business.
 This change would require large investments from businesses that standard hybrids simply don't require, and that may be one hurdle that still stands in the way of PHEV development.

-For more information about plug-in hybrids, standard hybrids and other related topics, follow the links on the next page.
+For more information about plug-in hybrids, standard hybrids and other related topics, follow the links below.